V-Squared/V-Squared.github.io/plan/true-north.md

 ## Reduce Cost

-Today Mini and All-In-One PCs are significantly more expensive than an ATX Desktop PC with identical specs.
-After V² becomes mainstream the cost of Mini and All-In-One PCs will be identical to a Desktop ATX PC with identical specs.
+Today mini and All-In-One PCs are significantly more expensive than an ATX Desktop PC with identical specs.
+After V² becomes mainstream the cost of mini and All-In-One PCs will be identical to a desktop ATX PC with identical specs.

 ## Save Planet

 Computer waste with all their hazardeous materials is one of the ecological problems of our planet.
-The modular nature of V² PCs allows the user to replace the broken or bottle neck part to extend the service life.
-By trashing only few parts versus the entire PC waste is reduced.
+The modular nature of V² PCs allows the user to replace the broken or bottlenecked component to extend the service life.
+By trashing only a few parts versus the entire PC, computer waste is greatly reduced.

 ## Simplify DIY

-Standardization of parts, ready made configurations, benchmarks, DIY Know How articles are all published in Open Source.
-They aim to reduce the learning curve and trial and error in assembly.
+Standardization of parts, ready made configurations, benchmarks, DIY Know-How articles are all published in open source.
+They aim to reduce the learning curve and trial and error in building a custom PC.

+## Flexibility

+ViPC lets you have the freedom to choose how you want it configured.
+We give you the necessary tools and you get to pick what you want and how you want it.

+## Flexibility

+V²PC is more modular allowing the user greater customization and optimization for his needs or used applications.
+Both in terms of features and performance.

+# Fluid Form Factor

+The owner of a V²PC can change the Form Factor of his PC from Desktop to Mini to All-In-One at any time.
+Avoiding the need to buy a new PC in case he needs a different form factor.

+# Portability

+V²PCs are more portable than traditional PC counterparts, giving users portability without sacrificing performance.